Add support for a new spot price

 ]

-spot price using an aggregate of a few price sources, create filetests/feeds/test_btctest_usd_feed.py
+4. Test your new feed in `tests/feeds/`.
+For example, once you've created a data feed for an `BTCTEST/USD` spot price using an aggregate of a few price sources, create file `tests/feeds/test_btctest_usd_feed.py`:

 import statistics